hyperium/h3/design/PROPOSAL.md

     - We have the `h3` crate name already reserved, as one option.
     - It shouldn’t decide on synchronization or runtime needs.
 - Allow users to provide their own QUIC implementation.
-    - There are several QUIC implmentations already, and new ones could appear in kernels instead of user-space.
+    - There are several QUIC implementations already, and new ones could appear in kernels instead of user-space.
     - Implementing QUIC also requires picking a TLS implementation.
 Various adopters may have different requirements for which TLS library they use.
 - Simple, optional integration in the `hyper` crate.
 - Performance and correctness are paramount.